racklinc/Raise-of-the-Action-Hero/README.md

     /rah options

-Options to configure the add-no can be brought up using /rah options or Game Menu > Options > AddOns > Raise of the Action Hero
+Options to configure the add-no can be brought up using /rah options or Game Menu > Options > AddOns > Rise of the Action Hero

 Several of this addons features are done through the keybindings menu.

-  * From the games Main Menu GoTo Keybindings -> Addons -> Raise of the Action Hero and set keybindings there.
+  * From the games Main Menu GoTo Keybindings -> Addons -> Rise of the Action Hero and set keybindings there.

 ### Features
   * Temp toggle (keypress down) of mouselook state